 Turnover report changes – In your tenant, you will be able to report on the data uploaded by your collaborators.
 Furthermore, you can even filter the results to only show the turnover imported by your trading partners.

-Unreconciled turnover lines download in your tenant – When you download unreconciled turnover lines from DealTrack, the resulting file now has an additional 'Trading Partner Import' column which will identify if the turnover was imported by a collaborator user instead of a DealTrack user or via automated imports.
+Unreconciled turnover lines download in your tenant – When you download unreconciled turnover lines from Enable, the resulting file now has an additional 'Trading Partner Import' column which will identify if the turnover was imported by a collaborator user instead of a Enable user or via automated imports.

 Trading partner-fed transactional data is switched off for your tenant by default.
 If you would like this enabled, please get in contact with your Customer Success Manager.

 Deal endpoint – The data that the deal endpoint returns has been enhanced so that now the deal mechanism description, deal configuration information, target items and earning items will now all be accessible.